-So, it’s best to call ahead to ask the company manager for details.
+So really, it’s best to call ahead to ask the company manager for details.
 Seriously, don’t ask the store clerk as they may not even comprehend what an RV requires for space and the propane filling procedure.
-Do not take tanks inside businesses or stores for safety reasons.

-Also, if you’re wanting to bring your RV for a propane refill, you may have to schedule an appointment to ensure they have a knowledgeable employee who is trained and knows how to refill RV propane tanks properly and safely.
+Also, if you’re wanting to bring your RV for a propane refill, you may have to schedule an appointment to ensure they have a knowledgeable employee who is trained on how to refill RV propane tanks properly and safely.

-- When you arrive, please leave your tank in your vehicle, or placed outside the gate near the propane fuel dispensing area.
+- When you arrive, leave your tank in your vehicle, or place outside the gate near the propane fuel dispensing area.

-- Make certain your RV’s propane is turned off.
+- Make certain your RV propane is turned OFF.

-- Head into the business and ask for a knowledgable a staff member for assistance.
+- Enter the business and ask for a knowledgable a staff member for assistance.

 - Staff member will direct and meet you at the propane filling station.
 Some businesses may have to open the gate.